GianptDev/between-api-minetest/readme.md

 ## Wiki

-Documentation about using the features of the api is written in the [docs](/docs) folder.
+Look [here](docs/) for a documentation of the api, it include examples.

 # Media source